cogawi/resume/resume.md

 ### Structural Design Engineer

 - Designed aluminum and composite structural parts and assemblies on 747-8 and 767.
-- Coordinated with production facilities from concept to production, to ensure ease of manufacture and assembly.
+- Coordinated with production facilities from concept to production, to ensure ease of manufacture.
 <!-- Integrated wiring and systems into structural design.-->
 - Worked across groups and disciplines to manage design completion and define interfaces.
 - Redesigned critical structural members to reduce weight and complexity.
-- Implemented solutions to factory production problems by inspecting completed and installed parts, and examining drawing history for errors.
+- Implemented solutions to factory production problems by inspecting completed and installed parts.

 # ADDITIONAL EXPERIENCE